Guna, India

-Guna (Gwalior United National Army) is a city and a municipality in Guna district in the Indian state of Madhya Pradesh.
+Guna is a city and a municipality in Guna district in the Indian state of Madhya Pradesh.
 It is the administrative headquarters of Guna District under Gwalior Division and is located on the banks of Parbati river.

-Guna was founded and rose to prominence in the mid-19th century when it became a military station for the Gwalior Cavalry.
-In Hinduism the presiding deity of Guna is Hanuman, whose temples are located to the east and west of the city.
-There are also Jain temples in and around Guna.
+Guna was historically part of the ancient Avanti Kingdom, which was ruled by King Chand Pradyota Mahasena.
+In later periods, the region came under the influence of the expanding Magadha Empire.